aldavigdis/iceland_gem/README.md

 k.entity_type
 # => "person"

-# It's also possible to use .is_company and .is_person to achieve the same thing
+# It's also possible to use .company and .person to achieve the same thing
-k.is_company?
+k.company?
 # => false

-k.is_person?
+k.person?
 # => true

 # Cast the kennitala to a Date object